-The number of affiliate partners you have approved into your programme is an important metric.
+The number of affiliate partners you have approved into your program is an important metric.
 While it can be true that the more partners you have promoting your brand, the better, it's also important to ensure partner quality is there as well.

-Important total number of affiliate partners questions:
+Important total number of partners questions:

 - Is our affiliate program growing or shrinking?